 Before landing I sampled one of the Japan Airlines Anytime Snacks, Champon de Sky noodles.

 The FAs did an impeccable job with the service and the food was very good although Japan Airlines was not putting its fanciest foot forward on this short flight.

 Arriving at NRT we parked at the Terminal 2 Main Terminal, and being an American Airlines Executive Platinum and OneWorld Emerald, I visited the Japan Airlines First Class Lounge before the next highly anticipated flight – a new Japan Airlines 787-9 to Boston.
 Japan Airlines First Class Lounge Tokyo, Japan (NRT) Main Building

 I was overall very pleased with the relatively short 787-8 flight to NRT.
-The FAs porvided outstanding service, and for this flight the seat was roomy and comfortable.
+The FAs provided outstanding service, and for this flight the seat was roomy and comfortable.
 Others report that the angled lie-flat seat is not good for sleeping.
 It was clear though that the 2-2-2 seating arrangement would not provide much privacy if you had a seatmate.
 For couples, that’s probably a plus not a problem.